-Are you an older adult who stays active by playing sports or engaging in high-impact exercises like jogging?
+Do you stay active by playing sports or through high-impact exercises like jogging?
 This type of intense, physical activity is great for helping you manage a healthy weight and stave off many lifestyle diseases.
-It’s no surprise though that something like a knee injury (or even simply knee pain that seems to pop up despite no acute injury) can completely sideline your favorite athletic hobbies in a flash.
+Unfortunately, sometimes knee injuries (or even simply knee pain that seems to pop up despite no acute injury) can completely sideline your favourite athletic hobbies in a flash.

 Don’t be taken off guard!
 Protect your knees and safeguard yourself against age-related joint degeneration and injury with this important guide:

 Joint health plays an critical role in both your activity levels and overall longevity as you age, and many different conditions can affect joint health.
 The knee joint specifically connects some of the largest bones in the body like the femur (thigh bone), tibia (shin bone), and patella (kneecap).

 - Chondromalacia patellae (patellofemoral pain syndrome) – also known as “runner’s knee,” this very common chronic knee condition is characterized by pain in and around the kneecap.
 It results from cartilage degeneration that allows the femur and kneecap to grate against one another instead of moving smoothly.

 - Medial ligament sprain – excessive stretching or tearing of the MCL (medial cruciate ligament) in the knee is most often caused by a sudden impact or harsh twisting of the knee.

 - Arthritis – some forms of arthritic joint inflammation affect the knees more than other joints including osteoarthritis and rheumatoid arthritis.
 Joint stiffness, pain, and tenderness often occur during flare-ups.